civl-verifier/civl-verifier.github.io/doc.md

 Civl is an extension of Boogie.
 In Boogie, (almost every) abstract syntax tree node can be annotated with attributes of the form `{:attr e1, e2, ...}`, where `attr` is the attribute name and `e1, e2, ...` are expressions (denoting parameters of the attribute).
-Civl programs are embedded in Boogie using attributes.
-This section provides a brief overview of Civl's constructs and how they are expressed using attributes.

 Running `boogie -attrHelp` prints all supported attributes.
+Civl programs are specified using syntactic extensions to Boogie as well as attributes.
+This section provides a brief overview of Civl syntax.

 ## Types, Functions, Constants